phuongpm241/phuongpm241.github.io/_posts/2020-05-23-a-temporary-state-of-life.markdown

 Indeed, there are many uncertainties in the short term.
 Under these circumstances, it is unproductive to react to the unknowns.
 I have found it much more useful to focus on the long-term goals and values while planning for different scenarios.
 Therefore, I have decided to stick to my plan as much as I could while patiently waiting for my "diagnosis."
 This plan includes:

-* enjoying every single seconds with my boyfriend and friends
+* enjoying every single second with my boyfriend and friends
 * graduating from MIT
 * taking the GRE
 * applying to deferred MBA programs